 Thyroid Health 101

-In order to address the differences in Hypothyroidism, or “thyroid dysfunction” and “signs and symptoms” of stress in your body, it’s important to FIRST understand what the role of the thyroid actually is and what “Hypothyroidism” is in the first place.
+In order to address the differences in Hypothyroidism, versus signs and symptoms of stress in your body, it’s important to first understand hypothyroidism… and the role of the thyroid in the body.

 Your Thyroid is a large gland in your neck that secretes hormones, regulating growth, cell function and your metabolism (how “fast” and efficiently your cells work and govern your bodily processes).